 Mineral Palace – 601 Main Street

-Mineral Palace has slots, video poker, live table games and video roulette.
-The property has a steakhouse and 75-room hotel.
+Mineral Palace has slots, video poker, live table games, and video roulette.
+The property has a steakhouse and a 75-room hotel.

 Saloon No. 10 – 657 Main Street

-Saloon No. 10 is an old-style saloon with slots, video poker, live table games and live poker.
-The property has a restaurant and whiskey bar.
+Saloon No. 10 is an old-style saloon with slots, video poker, live table games, and live poker.
+The property has a restaurant and a whiskey bar.